tele-bird/xamarin-react-native/README.md

 After you have done this, you can open the project `samples/SampleApp.sln` and deploy it to a device or simulator.

 ## Known Issues
+* If you get: a 404 error with "Cannot GET /index.delta" in the embedded RN app, then it's because you're running another local server.
+Shut it down and re-try.
 * The precompiled `ReactNative.Droid` assembly references the `Square.Okio` package.
 This will cause build errors in the DEXer build step if you are using `modernhttpclient`.
 This is because `modernhttpclient` ships with its own prebundled version of `okhttp`.
     * **Workaround:** You have to compile `ReactNative.Droid` by yourself and remove the duplicated native references.
 Alternatively you can use a fork of `modernhttpclient` which does not embed its own version of `okhttp`.
 * The Android sample application does not initially load from the react packager. **Or is this the intended behavior?**